 The Sims 5 should definitely have cars and actually, let people drive them.
 Game developers can no longer cook up silly stories on why they don’t let players drive.
 There are so many RTS games and even old-school Sims games on an N-Gage phone allowed players to drive a bicycle.
 The ability to move between maps on a vehicle should make it more seamless, user-friendly just like how you do in a large game like Witcher 3.

 When the Sims 4 got released, players were very disappointed as it didn’t have toddlers bundled in it and many basic gameplay features were reserved as an expansion pack.
 After a huge outrage, some of them were introduced back in as free updates.
 Parenthood and toddlers are expected to be available on the Sims 5 on launch date along with other popular features found in previous Sims games.

 Fully Customizable Characters and Aging System

-The ageing system in the Sims 4 is really bad and it has to be fixed in the new title.
+The aging system in the Sims 4 is really bad and it has to be fixed in the new title.
 According to fans in forums, the new game powered by a completely revamped engine will allow players to completely modify the look of their characters from the skin, eye color, hair to tattoos, body type and so on.
 It will give players a more immersive experience and the ability to distinguish themselves from the crowd.

 What to Avoid in the Sims 5?

 Publisher Electronic Arts and Maxis should definitely avoid a lot of mistakes they have made in their current game.
-More than Maxis, it is the publisher who should know that the Sims community will never appreciate things like microtransactions, even though they are fond of purchasing game packs, expansion packs and other DLCs that they keep releasing throughout its lifecycle.
+More than Maxis, it is the publisher who should know that the Sims community will never appreciate things like microtransactions, even though they are fond of purchasing game packs, expansion packs, and other DLCs that they keep releasing throughout its lifecycle.

 Unnecessary Expansion Packs